-Let’s learn how to create SCCM Configuration Items and Configuration Baselines in ConfigMgr.
-Requirements and how to create a guide of configuration items and baselines in SCCM are explained below.
-A configuration item is a container in ConfigMgr that stores specific information.
+Let’s learn how to create SCCM Configuration Items and Baselines in ConfigMgr.
+The requirements and how to create a guide of configuration items and baselines in SCCM are explained below.

 - Detection method information